Payment in lieu of notice and settlement agreements

 How can I get pay in lieu of notice?

-Pay in lieu of notice is available from many companies if there has been some kind of dispute or disagreement at work, because in such circumstances employers actually prefer that you are no longer in the office.
-Thus it is often just a case of asking your employer to pay you in lieu of notice – you may not need to negotiate with them at all to get it as it can benefit all parties.
-Of course if your employer offers you pay in lieu of notice then try to keep a poker face and just act as though you expected this as standard; then continue to negotiate the ‘ex gratia‘ element of the deal.
+Pay in lieu of notice is available from many companies if there has been some kind of dispute or disagreement at work, because in such circumstances employers actually prefer to see the back of you rather than risk you carrying on and having an adverse effect on your colleagues.
+So it can be just a case of asking your employer to pay you in lieu of notice – you may not need to negotiate this at all.
+Of course if your employer offers you pay in lieu of notice then try not to smile too much, and just make out that you expected this as standard; then continue to negotiate the ‘ex gratia‘ element of the deal.

 Is payment in lieu of notice taxable?

-From April 2018, the new legislation will require the employer to account for any basic pay that the employee would have received if they had worked their notice.
-This basic pay will be treated as earnings and as such will be subject to tax and national insurance contributions, even if the contract of employment made no provision for a PILON payment.
+From April 2018, the new legislation requires the employer to account for any basic pay that the employee would have received if they had worked their notice.
+This basic pay is treated as earnings and as such is subject to tax and national insurance contributions, even if the contract of employment made no provision for a PILON payment.

-This will simplify the approach to the taxation of PILON payments and will remove any ‘grey area’ surrounding PILON payments.
-Whilst the simplification of the rules may be welcome news, there are occasions where a PILON payment will be pure compensation.
+This latest amendment simplifies the approach to the taxation of PILON payments, but whilst the simplification of the rules may be welcome news, there are occastaions where a PILON payment will be pure compensation.
 For example, in a case of constructive dismissal where an employee has left employment immediately without working their notice and without receiving any pay.
 Or in cases of wrongful dismissal, where the employer has failed to give the appropriate notice on termination.